ballerina-platform/ballerina-dev-website/learn/user-guide/ballerina-packages/dependencies.md

 When you execute `bal build`, the `Dependencies.toml` is created if at least one dependency is referred to its stable version.
 From the second build onwards, the compiler honors the version declared in the `Dependencies.toml` until you update the file.

-When you find a newer version of the `ballerina/io` package, which wyouwant to use in your code, either delete the corresponding dependency declaration from the `Dependencies.toml` file or update the version.
+When you find a newer version of the `ballerina/io` package, which you want to use in your code, either delete the corresponding dependency declaration from the `Dependencies.toml` file or update the version.
 If you delete the dependency declaration, then the compiler updates the file with the latest version during the next build.

 When the `Dependencies.toml` is updated by a build, only the stable versions are recorded.
 If any pre-release versions are used that need to be locked, then they must be added manually to the file.